-- Conduct basic and more developed transactions in French - Talk about themselves and their families - Express opinions and talk about a range of straight-forward topics.
+- Conduct basic and more developed transactions in French - Talk about themselves and their families - Express opinions and talk about a range of straight-forward topics - Understand French traditions and customs.

 or

 Latin

 This course introduces students to the language, culture and history of the ancient Romans via the story of Caecilius, a citizen of Pompeii, and his family.
 By studying Latin, students will improve their knowledge and use of English as well as many other languages, develop their analytical and critical thinking, and gain a greater appreciation for the lasting impact of these significant people from the past.